Chief Content and Collaboration Officer

 Andrew serves as the Local Media Association’s Chief Content and Collaboration Officer.
 He’s is a multiple Emmy Award winner with more than 20 years of global experience in creative, content and production.
 Ramsammy’s career efforts in public media have resulted in more than $5.5 million in sponsorship revenue.

 Before joining LMA, Ramsammy has served as director of digital content for Global Sport Matters, a media enterprise at Arizona State University; director of audience strategy for Arizona PBS; executive director of United Public Strategies; director of content projects and initiatives at Public Radio International; and was executive producer of the hit Texas PBS travel show, The Daytripper.
 Andrew is based in Scottsdale, AZ.

-Maya Pottiger is a data journalist and independent contractor for Word in Black.
+Maya Pottiger is a data journalist for Word in Black.
 She was previously a data journalist for the Howard Center for Investigative Journalism at the University of Maryland, where she earned both her BA and Master of Journalism.
 Her work has been featured in publications across the country.

 Local Media Association